FanofAiden/COMP-3005-FP/README.md

 Momo Radaideh 101292701<br>
-Aiden Fan 101266368
+Aiden Fan 101266368<br>
-Final Project for COMP 3005: Health and Fitness Club Management System
+Final Project for COMP 3005: Health and Fitness Club Management System<br>

 This is a Python program that interacts with a PostgreSQL server.
-It provides functionality for a simple Fitness club management system.
+It provides functionality for a simple Fitness club management system.<br>

 Setup: